-We quantify the pass-through rate of emissions costs in the Spanish electricity market and explore the channels that generate it (internalization of emissions costs, demand response, market power and heterogeneity of cost shocks).
-Using rich micro-data, we perform both reduced form and structural estimations without imposing strong assumptions on the shape of demand or supply.
+We quantify the pass-through rate of emissions costs in the Spanish electricity market and analyze the factors that generate it: internalization of emissions costs, demand elasticity, market power and heterogeneity of cost shocks.
+Using rich micro-level data, we perform both reduced form and structural estimations based on optimal bidding in this market.
 We find that 80% of the emissions cost is passed-through to electricity prices.
-This incomplete pass-through is driven by demand response and market power, and it also reflects the substitution of dirtier technologies by cleaner ones at the margin.
-Our empirical results also show that firms fully internalized emissions costs.
+This incomplete pass-through is partly driven by demand elasticity and market power.
+Finally, our results are consistent with the hypothesis that firms internalized the full cost of the emissions.